-This factsheet is a general overview of what information parents and care givers need to know when children travel in a vehicle.
-This includes what the legal requirements are for restraining children in a vehicle, as well as what information you need to know when renting or purchasing (new and used) child restraints, and the fitting of child restraints into a vehicle.
+This factsheet covers the general information you need to know when transporting children in a vehicle.
+It includes the legal requirements and best practice for restraining children in a vehicle, as well as what you need to know when renting or buying child restraints, and fitting them into your vehicle.

 A child doesn't have to be seated in an approved child restraint if they're travelling in a: